greysweater42/cookbook/content/testing.md

 Skipped:  0
 ```

-Information, that 4 tests have passed, one has failed.
-The one that failes was in 37th line of the test file, when we were 'checking proper summing by summer'.
-According to `summer` two and three is not five.
+As we can see, 4 tests have passed, one has failed.
+The one that failed was in 37th line of the test file, when we were 'checking proper summing by summer'.
+According to `summer`, two and three is not five `¯\_(ツ)_/¯`.

 ### Python (pytest)